WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 Q - Can I use a VPN?

-A - You can if you're utilising the madNS Config Profile, make sure to set it up first!
-VPN Guide is in the Portal app and Discord!
+A - You can if you're utilising the madNS Config Profile, make sure to set it up by using the VPN Guide is in the Portal app and Discord!

----

-Q - Will a restart bypass this and revoke my apps?

-A - Disable Wi-Fi and enable Airplane Mode when wanting to restart or shutdown.

 ---